 In general, the University of Connecticut grants credit for courses that are:

-- Taken at regionally accredited, degree-granting colleges and universities;
+- Taken at a regionally accredited, degree-granting college or university;

 - Comparable in content and quality to courses offered at UConn;

 - Completed with a minimum grade of "C."

 Courses that the University does not grant credit for includes, but is not limited to, the following:

 - Online courses in laboratory science and foreign language, including those offered in a hybrid format;

 - Co-op, internships, and practicum credit;